tyagi-iiitv/Website-public-sample/_posts/2017-01-27-starting-competitive-programming.md

 ---
 layout: post
 title: Getting started with competitive programming.
-description: This post covers some good resources that you can use to learn and grow as a competitive programmer.
+description: This post covers some good resources that you can use to learn and grow as a competitive programmer in four phases.
 It also shows how to play the catch up game if you're stuck and you feel that your progress is halted.
+This step by step guide lists all the important resources which you can use in this jouney to speed up your growth.
+Resources maily comprise of competitive programming courses, algorithm courses and websites hosting competitions along with some good blog articles.
 categories: [Programming, General]
 tags: [competitive-programming]
 comments: true